International Workers' Day: Germany

 In April 1933, the recently installed Nazi government declared 1 May the "Day of National Work", an official state holiday, and announced that all celebrations were to be organized by the government.
 Any separate celebrations by Communists, Social Democrats or labour unions were banned.
 After World War II, 1 May remained a state holiday in both East and West Germany.
-In communist East Germany, workers were de facto required to participate in large state-organized parades on May Day.
+In communist East Germany, workers were de facto required to participate in large state-organized parades on International Workers' Day.
 Today in Germany it is simply called "Labour Day" (Tag der Arbeit), and there are numerous demonstrations and celebrations by independent workers' organizations.
-Today, Berlin witnesses yearly demonstrations on May Day, the largest organised by labour unions, political parties, the far left and the leftist Autonomen.
+Today, Berlin witnesses yearly demonstrations on Labour Day, the largest organised by labour unions, political parties, the far left and the leftist Autonomen.

-Since 1987, May Day has also become known for riots in some districts of Berlin.
+Since 1987, Labour Day has also become known for riots in some districts of Berlin.
 After police actions against radical leftists in that year's annual demonstrations, the Autonomen scattered and sought cover at the ongoing annual street fair in Kreuzberg.
 Three years prior to the reunification of Germany, violent protests would only take place in the former West Berlin.
 The protesters began tipping over police cars, violently resisting arrest, and began building barricades after the police withdrew due to the unforeseen resistance.
 Cars were set on fire, shops plundered and burned to the ground.
 The police eventually ended the riots the following night.
 These violent forms of protests by the radical left later increasingly involved participants without political motivation.

-Annual street fairs have proven an effective way to prevent riots, and May Day in 2005 and 2006 have been among the most peaceful known to Berlin in nearly 25 years.
+Annual street fairs have proven an effective way to prevent riots, and Labour Day in 2005 and 2006 have been among the most peaceful known to Berlin in nearly 25 years.
 In recent years, neo-Nazis and other groups on the far right, such as the National Democratic Party of Germany, have used the day to schedule public demonstrations, often leading to clashes with left-wing protesters, which turned especially violent in Leipzig in 1998 and 2005.

-May Day violence flared up again in 2010.
+Labour Day violence flared up again in 2010.
 After an approved far-right demonstration was blocked by leftists, a parade by an estimated 10,000 leftists and anarchists turned violent and resulted in an active response by the Berlin Police.